tstuefe/JEP387/jep.md

 - Failing that, an attempt is made to take a new chunk from the global free lists.

-- If only a larger chunk is available in the global free lists, it is taken from its corresponding list and split in power-of-two-steps produce the output chunk.
+- If only a larger chunk is available in the global free lists, it is taken from its corresponding list and split in power-of-two-steps to produce the desired output chunk.
 The resulting splinter chunks are re-added to their corresponding freelist.

 - If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying memory region.
 Note that this chunk does not necessarily have to be committed.
 Again, this chunk is split in buddy style fashion to produce the result chunk, and any splinter chunks are added to the free list.